 At 1608 meters, Zermatt is located at the foot of one of the most well-known mountains in the Alps, the Matterhorn in Switzerland.
-The small settlement in the valley is truly a pilgrimage site for the lovers of climbing.
-Beside climbers, families are also taking a trip by train to the Swiss village, to spend a few days with hiking and relaxing.
+The small settlement in the valley is truly a pilgrimage site for lovers of climbing.
+Besides climbers, families are also taking a trip by train to the Swiss village, to spend a few days hiking and relaxing.
 We have put together a list for you with the top attractions and places to visit.

 The small town of Zermatt is located in the canton of Valais, the district of Visp, on the southern border of Switzerland, less than 10 kilometers from Italy.
 With only 5800 inhabitants, the town mostly abounds in natural sights.
-In this listing we will cover the surrounding mountains, waterfalls, and gorges, but of course you will find programs for rainy weather as well.
+In this listing, we will cover the surrounding mountains, waterfalls, and gorges, but of course, you will find programs for rainy weather as well.

 Zermatt is a real ski paradise in the winter, but in this article of ours, we will not write about winter sports, but there will be a separate article about that soon.